n4dirp/Render-Commander/README.md

 3. Click **Install from Disk…** and select the downloaded `.zip` file.
 4. Enable the add-on by checking the box next to **Render Commander**.

----

 ## Usage

 1. Open the **Render Commander** panel in the **Viewport Sidebar** panel.
 2. Choose a render mode: **Image**, **Animation**, or **Frame List**.
+3. Optionally:
+    - Apply a preset or override specific settings.
-3. In the Add‑on Preferences, select the render devices for *Cycles*.
+    - In the Add‑on Preferences, select the render devices for ***Cycles Render***.
-4. Optionally apply a preset or override specific settings.
-5. Click **Render** — your job starts immediately, and you can keep working!
+4. Click **Render** > your render job starts immediately.

----

-## Building from Source
+## Build from Source

-If you want to build the extension yourself, follow these steps:

 ```bash
 git clone https://github.com/n4dirp/Render-Commander.git